 Holy Orthodox Metropolis of Toronto

-The Holy Orthodox Metropolis of Toronto (HOMT) was established in 1991, under the spiritual guidance of His Eminence, Metropolitan Andrew.
-HOMT is a member of the Holy Orthodox Church in North America and operates out of St. Nicholas House located on the northern city limits of Toronto.
+The Holy Orthodox Metropolis of Toronto (HOMT) was established in 1991, under the spiritual guidance of His Eminence, Metropolitan Gregory of Boston.
+HOMT is a member of the Holy Orthodox Church in North America and operates out of St. Nicholas Cathedral located in the east of Toronto, in the neighbourhood of Cliffside.

 The primary goal of HOMT is to facilitate the maintenance of an ecclesiastical diocese that shall practice and forever uphold the Orthodox Christian faith, worship, teachings, and way of life in full accordance with the Holy Tradition of the Orthodox Christian Church.